afiodorov/afiodorov.github.io/_posts/2017-09-16-would-you-rather-be-right-or-nice.md

 Newcomers are often put off.
 However they do have some tools to communicate displeasure.
 Certain subjects are considered ["mind-killers"][mind-killer]: they are actively discouraged for the sake of staying chill.
-Ultimately though, there is an understanding that any social rules is only a norm.
-People can debate them and establish new ones if needs be.
+Ultimately though, there is an understanding that any social rule is not strictly necessary.
+People can debate the rules and establish new ones if needs be.
 People are free to say that this topic of discussion is making them upset and disengage.

 ---------------------